 Deutsche Bank took years to flag suspect Danske money flows:

 Prosecutors are investigating new claims about Deutsche Bank’s involvement in Danske Bank’s 2017 money-laundering scandal.
-The allegations, which originate from an anonymous person with direct knowledge of the matter, accuse Deutsche Bank of failing to flag suspicious transactions with Danske Bank on due time.
-The transactions involve more than USD 1.1 million in transfers from Deutsche to Russia and other former Soviet States from 2014 to 2015.
+The allegations, which originate from an anonymous person with direct knowledge of the matter, accused Deutsche Bank of failing to flag suspicious transactions with Danske Bank on due time.
+The transactions involve more than USD 1.1 million in transfers from Deutsche to Russia and other former Soviet states from 2014 to 2015.
 The probe is trying to find out whether Deutsche Bank staff attempted to cover up their involvement in these transactions or not.
-A spokesman from Deutsche stated that they terminated relations with Danske Bank after identifying suspicious transactions from Danske clients over an extended period of time and subsequently strengthened internal money laundering controls.
+A spokesman from Deutsche stated that they terminated relations with Danske Bank after identifying suspicious transactions from Danske clients over an extended period of time and subsequently strengthened internal money-laundering controls.
 The probe to the German bank comes after Danske Bank admitted that 200 billion euros of suspicious money flowed through its branch in Estonia between 2007-2015.

 Guatemala court halts inquiry of UN-backed anti-corruption body:

-Guatemala’s highest court has issued an immediate halt the creation of a commission investigating the work of the United Nations backed anti corruption body.
+Guatemala’s highest court has issued an immediate halt to the creation of a commission investigating the work of the United Nations-backed anti-corruption body.
 The UN-backed International Commission Against Impunity in Guatemala (CICIG), which retained the support of more than 70% of the population, worked in the country for more than 12 years alongside local prosecutors to pursue high profile corruption cases until it was shut down in September 2019.
 The CICIG was closed by the government after two years of facing constant backlash over a probe on Guatemalan President Jimmy Morales and his close network.
 After its closure, the retaliatory actions continued, as Guatemalan politicians issued a decree to create a commission investigating the work of the CICIG in the country.
 The proposal, known as the anti-CICIG, aimed to probe “the existence of the commission of illegal or arbitrary acts” and to potentially recommend legal reprisals.
-While the Constitutional court ordered an injunction on the proposal, the initiative has been condemned by various civil society members, opposition and political analysts.
+While the Constitutional court ordered an injunction on the proposal, the initiative has been condemned by various civil society members, opposition, and political analysts.

 Colombia Court – Ex-President Bribery Investigation to Continue:

 The Supreme Court of Colombia stated that it will continue its probe into allegations of corruption of former president Alvaro Uribe.
-The former president testified before the Supreme Court over accusations of bribing members of a right wing paramilitary group who claimed to have damaging information on him in 2012.
+The former president testified before the Supreme Court over accusations of bribing members of a right-wing paramilitary group who claimed to have damaging information on him in 2012.
 After the questioning, the Court issued an official statement confirming they deemed there were sufficient grounds to move further in the investigation.
 Uribe, who served as Colombia’s president from 2002 to 2010 and is now a senator, spoke to supporters saying the court should recognize his respect for the truth.
 While Uribe’s party – Centro Democratico – has accused the investigation to be politically motivated, Court President, Jose Luis Barcelo has defended the investigation and dismissed all claims of political motivation.